EventStore/eventstore.org/_posts/2013-07-07-catch-up-subscriptions-with-the-event-store.md

 EventStore.SingleNode.exe --db .\catchupsubscriptions --stats-period-sec 2
 ```

 This will set up a new database in `.\catchupsubscriptions`, and write an event to the statistics stream every two seconds.
 Since we’re not specifying an IP address to bind to, the Event Store will bind to the loopback address on the default ports of `1113` for TCP and `2113` for HTTP.
-Also, since we're running a version 1 server and not specifying `--run-projections`, we won't be able to use them, which is fine for our current purposes.
+Also, since we’re running a version 1 server and not specifying `--run-projections`, we won’t be able to use them, which is fine for our current purposes.

 The statistics stream will be named `$stats-127.0.0.1:2113`.